Generic selectors

 Those who are unconverted cannot be expected to obey God’s Law or to properly deal with offenses.
 When offenses arise with unconverted people, Jesus Christ tells us that we are to not resist their evil:

-MATTHEW 5:38-45 You have heard that it was said, ‘An eye for an eye, and a tooth for a tooth’; 39 But I say to you, do not resist evil; rather, if anyone shall strike you on the right cheek, turn to him the other also.
-40 And if anyone shall sue you before the law and take your garment, give him your coat also.
-41 And if anyone shall compel you to go one mile, go with him two.
-42 Give to the one who asks of you; and do not turn away from the one who wishes to borrow from you.
-43 You have heard that it was said, ‘You shall love your neighbor and hate your enemy.’
-44 But I say to you, love your enemies, bless those who curse you, do good to those who hate you, and pray for those who despitefully use you and persecute you, 45 So that you yourselves may be the children of your Father Who is in heaven; for He causes His sun to rise on the evil and on the good, and sends rain on the just and on the unjust.
+MATTHEW 5:38-45 “You have heard that it was said, ‘An eye for an eye and a tooth for a tooth.’
+39 “But I [Jesus Christ] tell you not to resist an evil person.
+But whoever slaps you on your right cheek, turn the other to him also.
+40 “If anyone wants to sue you and take away your tunic, let him have your cloak also.
+41 “And whoever compels you to go one mile, go with him two.
+42 “Give to him who asks you, and from him who wants to borrow from you do not turn away.
+43 “You have heard that it was said, ‘You shall love your neighbor and hate your enemy.’
+44 “But I say to you, love your enemies, bless those who curse you, do good to those who hate you, and pray for those who spitefully use you and persecute you, 45 “that you may be sons of your Father in heaven; for He makes His sun rise on the evil and on the good, and sends rain on the just and on the unjust.

-LUKE 6:35 But [agape] love your enemies, and do good, and lend, hoping for nothing again; and your reward shall be great, and you shall be the children of the Highest; for He is good to the unthankful and the wicked.
+LUKE 6:35 “But [agape] love your enemies, do good, and lend, hoping for nothing in return; and your reward will be great, and you will be sons of the Most High.
+For He is kind to the unthankful and evil.

 So, what does it mean to “turn the other cheek” and not resist their evil?
 Do we allow someone to continue to falsely accuse or abuse us?
 No!
 Even Jesus rebuked people or walked away on occasion.
 However, our first response is to establish peace if at all possible:

 But what if we were the victim of an offense?
 First, avoid anger and try to defuse the situation by saying with all humility, “I’m sorry you feel that way toward me.
 Would you tell me why you are upset with me?
 I would like to try to resolve this.”
 Failing to pacify the offender, it might be best to just walk away.
 It may be that the person needs time to calm down so the matter can be addressed later.
 As much as possible, avoid further upsetting the person.
 Whenever interaction is required, do “good” unto them.
 As it says, “do not be overcome by evil, but overcome evil with good.”
+(Rom.
+12:21).
 This means showing them agape love.

 All who would enter into the Kingdom of God must endure suffering.
 It is all part of this life for the begotten children of God!
 Until God calls those of the world, there will be times we must suffer their evil without responding in kind or expecting reconciliation.
 Jesus Himself set us an example: